pyrddlgym-project/pyRDDLGym/docs/start.rst

                 break
     myEnv.close()

-We also provide a convenience function for policy evaluation, so it is not necessary to implement the interaction loop explicitly:
+We also provide a convenience ``evaluate`` function for policy evaluation, so it is not necessary to implement the interaction loop explicitly:

 .. code-block:: python